GuavaCZ/calendar/README.md

 }
 ```

 Notice that the model instance is passed to the `Event` constructor in the `make` method.
-This sets the `key` and `model` properties to the event object, so it can be used to trigger actions.
+This sets the `key` and `model` properties to the calendar object, so it can be used to trigger actions.

 Then in your calendar widget, you can simply return a collection of your models and we will automatically map them into calendar events:
 ```php